niksharma20/dx-idp/README.md

 Openshift Gitops
 Openshift Pipelines   <code style="color : grey">jenkins flavour to be added later</code>
 GitLab for Authentication and as Git Repositery
-DevSpaces as Browser based IDE  <code style="color : grey">catalog-info.yaml needs to be updated in accordance with reference</code>
+DevSpaces as Browser based IDE  <code style="color : grey">catalog-info.yaml needs to be updated in accordance with reference and add devfile.yaml source code repo</code>
 <code style="color : grey">Sonarqube to be added later</code>

 # Plugins